devark28/alu-helpers/README.md

 alucli setup my-project
 ```

-To create a new script named "my-script":
+To create a new script or edit an existing script named "my-script":

 ```bash
 alucli create my-script